echo-lab/assets/FAQ.md

 ## Resources

 ### I want to learn web programming.
 Any suggestions?
-The lectures that Sans has done in CS 3744 are available here.
+The lectures that Sang has done in CS 3744 are available here.
 If this is your first to learn javascript for web programming that can be useful.  https://github.com/echo-lab/assets/blob/master/TechinicalResources/WebProgrammingClass(3744)/WebProgrammingLectures.md

 ### Writing is tough.
 Can you get me some help?
 Yes, of course.
 Sang has been collecting some advice and personal thoughts in the following pages.